What is a Vapor Barrier Membrane for Soil Gas Mitigation?

 Vapor barriers are useful where a site has been impacted by VOCs, petroleum hydrocarbons, or other chemical contaminants.
 In this capacity, vapor barriers play a vital role in the overall remediation and redevelopment of a site.
 While it is possible to retroactively apply vapor barriers at an existing structure, it usually occurs during the construction phase.
 And vapor barriers can be an important part of the revitalization initiatives with Brownfields sites.

 The type of barrier applications for these projects resembles the methane barriers (discussed above).
 Although, slight variances exist in the barrier material composition, in order to appropriately block the site-specific chemicals of concern.
 The future utilization of sites like this depends on a reliable barrier to prevent VOC vapor intrusion.
-And with proper installation, an impervious membrane will prevent chemical vapors from entering the structures built under sites undergoing contamination remediation.
+With proper installation, an impervious membrane will prevent chemical vapors from entering the structures built under sites undergoing contamination remediation.
 For instance, the barriers are often used in conjunction with soil vapor extraction (SVE) systems as part of a comprehensive remedial action plan (RAP).

 Cost of a Vapor Barrier